dumitrubogdanmihai/simple-ai-chat-mcp-connection/README.md

-# Simple AI Chat MCP Connection
+# Simple AI chat with an MCP connection

 A simple AI chat interface connected to an MCP server.